Skip to content

 Christmas at Buckland Abbey | © Steve Haywood

-In 2023, we invited you to get into the festive spirit with seasonal shopping, treats, music and a beautiful historical display in the Great Barn and Abbey.
+This Christmas, you are invited to get into the festive spirit at Buckland with seasonal shopping, treats, music and a beautiful historical display in the Great Barn and Abbey.

-Choirs will perform in the Great Barn throughout December, please see below for dates.
+Choirs will perform in the Great Barn throughout December, please check back for dates.

 Normal admission applies.